uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 For example, last fall we partnered with the Latah County Historical Society to organize an archival [“unboxing event”](https://www.lmtribune.com/northwest/long-awaited-unboxing-of-psychiana-s-prized-find-a-diary/article_c24b3eb1-089a-5b19-9891-ae2e4734a954.html) that highlighted a unique story in Moscow’s past.
 Our archive also collaborates to make materials more accessible through exhibitions and displays, like with the [Barnard Stockbridge Museum](https://www.barnardstockbridge.com/) in Wallace, Idaho.

-There’s so much more to say about the U of I Library (our student engagement programs are really top notch, we collaborate across campus for almost everything we do, and so much more!), but you’d probably like to know a bit more about the University of Idaho.
+There’s so much more to say about the U of I Library (our student engagement programs are top notch, we collaborate across campus for almost everything we do, we have some amazing workshop series, and so much more!), but you’d probably like to know a bit more about the University of Idaho.

 {% include feature/figure.html img="https://www.lib.uidaho.edu/media/faculty/spring_2024_fac_05.jpg" caption="Students at the MILL" %}